aquariumbio/aquarium/docs/_docs/aquarium_development/index.md

 To avoid issues creating links using standard Markdown hyperlinks, use the Liquid `link` tag that will do the mapping from the file path.
 This tag takes the absolute path relative to the `docs` directory, so use `{% link _docs/protocol_developer/index.md %}` to get the link for the file `docs/_docs/protocol_developer/index.md`.
+However, this link will be relative to the `docs` directory, and to get the complete mapping we have to add the base URL for the site.
+So use `{{ site.baseurl }}{% link _docs/protocol_developer/index.md %}` to get the correct link on the generated page.
 Using the link tag to reference image files in the `images` subdirectory for each topic will avoid discrepancies between a local preview and how the site is displayed on GitHub.

-Unfortunately, images linked this way will also not be rendered in a local preview.
+Unfortunately, images linked this way will actually not be rendered in a local preview.
 To see the pages rendered properly, install the `github-pages` gem, run `jekyll serve` from the `docs` directory, and visit `localhost:4000` with a browser.
 For more detail, see the [instructions](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) from GitHub.